indiana-university/rivet-source/src/components/tabs/README.md

 ## Initialization

-In order to initialize the modal as an ES6 module, you will need to create a new instance of it, and pass it the element you wish to instantiate as a set of tabs.
+In order to initialize the modal, you will need to create a new instance of it, and pass it the element you wish to instantiate as a set of tabs.

 ```
 const tabsElement = document.querySelector('[data-tabset="tabset-1"]');
-document.newTabs = new Rivet.Tabs(tabsElement);
+const newTabs = new Rivet.Tabs(tabsElement);
 ```

-## "Public" methods
+## JavaScript API

 If you use the appropriate data attribute/id combination in your markup, modals will work without the need for any additional JavaScript.
 But if you need to control the modal programmatically, there are a handful of methods from the Rivet modal’s API you can use: